bootstrap-vue/bootstrap-vue/src/components/table/README.md

 Make sure you handle any special situations that may be needed server side when fetching your data!

 When `<b-table>` is mounted in the document, it will automatically trigger a provider update call.

+## Light-weight tables

+`<b-table-lite>` provides a great alternative to `<b-table>` if you just need simple dipslay of tabular data.
+The `<b-table-lite>` component provides all of the styling and formatting features of `<b-table>`, while **excluding** the following features:

+- Filtering
+- Sorting
+- Pagination
+- Items provider support
+- Selectable rows
+- Busy table state and styling
+- Fixed top and bottom rows
+- Empty row support

 ## Accessibility